• Skip to primary navigation

 How to get motivated to diet?
 Salads are a delicious part of healthy plant-based eating.
 Having a special bowl that you enjoy using can help keep you motivated.

-Each day to fill it with beautiful, colorful fresh fruits, veggies, nuts and seeds.
-Whether ceramic, wood or some other material, it’s worth finding and investing in a bowl that you love to look at and use.
+Each day fill it with beautiful, colorful fresh fruits, veggies, nuts, and seeds.
+Whether ceramic, wood, or some other material, it’s worth finding and investing in a bowl that you love to look at and use.

 5. Create a Vision Board

-A vision board is a two-dimensional, visual representation of your goals, dreams, and visions using images, text and lightweight objects.
+A vision board represents your goals, dreams, and visions using images, text, and lightweight objects.
 Making one is a fun, one to two-hour creative project that can help you clarify your intentions along the way and how to keep motivated on a diet.

 Click here to get started with step-by-step instructions to create your own vision board and how to stay motivated to diet.